Joey Votto Player Props: Reds vs. Nationals

 Joey Votto At The Plate

-- Votto is hitting .143 with three home runs and five walks.
+- Votto is hitting .154 with four home runs and five walks.

-- In three of 11 games this season (27.3%), Votto has reached safely via hit, and that includes multiple hits twice.
+- This year, Votto has totaled at least one hit in four of 12 games (33.3%), and had multiple hits twice.

-- In 11 games played this year, he has homered in two of them.
+- He has homered in three games this season (25.0%), homering in 8.5% of his trips to the dish.

-- In three games this season (27.3%), Votto has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (33.3%), Votto has picked up an RBI, and in three of those games (25.0%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- In four of 11 games this season, he has scored, including multiple runs once.
+- He has scored at least once five times this year (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.